Tobacco-Free Beaches Public Awareness Campaign

 Who is involved?

-Pacific Whale Foundation (PWF) has launched a public awareness campaign about tobacco-free beaches in Maui, Hawaii through a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant.
+Pacific Whale Foundation (PWF) launched a public awareness campaign about tobacco-free beaches in Maui, Hawaii through a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant.
 PWF worked with the Coalition for a Tobacco-Free Hawai‘i, Maui Hotel and Lodging Associations, Maui Hui Malama Learning Center, Kamehameha Schools, Surfrider Foundation Maui, Lokelani Schools, Haleakala Waldorf School, Princess Nāhiʻenaʻena Elementary, and Tito’s Giving Spirit Campaign to combine legislation implementation with public outreach and engagement to reduce the number of cigarette butts found on Maui beaches.

 What is the project and why is it important?